railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 Good Management Budgeting
 -------------------------

 OpenERP manages its budgets using both General and Analytic Accounts.
 You will see how to do this here for General Accounts and then in :ref:`ch-accts` for Analytical Accounts.
 Install :mod:`account_budget` to be able to do this.

-Use the menu :menuselection:`Accounting --> Budgets --> Budgets`
-to define a new budget by clicking the `New` button.
+Use the menu :menuselection:`Accounting --> Budgets --> Budgets` to define a new budget by clicking the `New` button.

 .. figure::  images/account_budget_form.png
    :scale: 75
    :align: center

-   *Budget form*
+   *Budget Form*

 .. index::
    single: budget revisions

 .. tip:: Budget Revisions

         Even though you *can* modify a budget at any time to make a revision of it, it is best if you do not do that.

         Rather than edit an existing budget document, make a new version so that you can keep your original estimates safe for comparison.
 This lets you analyze your changing perspectives of the company from revision to revision.

 Begin data entry by entering a :guilabel:`Name`, a :guilabel:`Code`, a :guilabel:`Start Date` and an :guilabel:`End Date` in your new budget.